Oropouche Virus Disease in Pregnancy

 Key Highlights

-- Outbreaks of OROV have been reported in endemic areas and new regions in South America and the Caribbean.
+- Outbreaks of OROV have been reported in endemic areas and regions in South America and the Caribbean.

 - OROV is spread through bites of infected midges and possibly mosquitos.